dimitriedavid/doogle/README.md

 All the documents that you want to use in this search engine will be stored in `web/docs`.

-You don't have to do any more steps, because Doogle auto-analyses the files on any change.
+You don't have to do any more steps related to the documents, because Doogle auto-analyses the files on any change.

+*There are some documents in the folder for example purposes only.
+To use your own, just delete the files in `web/docs` and add your own*

 ### Running
+Before you can run Doogle, make sure that you put your documents in `web/docs`.

-You can very easily run Doogle with:
+You can very easily run Doogle like this:
+Go to `src` directory and then use this command:
 ```
-python3 ./src/app.py
+python3 app.py
 ```
+Always run Doogle from inside **src** folder
 #### Stopping
 Remember that Doogle also has a web server integrated and for stopping it, you need to close the Python process with `Ctrl+C`